 Ensure You Always Have the Right Fruits and Vegetables at Home

 You may also face times when someone who usually eats vegetables doesn’t feel like eating them and may not feel like eating anything at all.
 Instances of diminished appetite can be due to illness or medication.

 In such a case, nutrition is important, but taking in calories may be more important.
-In that situation, if you or the other adult will eat fruits instead of vegetables, by all means, eat fruit.
+In that situation, if you or the other adult will eat fruits instead, by all means, eat fruit.

-Make sure you always have the right fruits and vegetables at home.
-That way, you’ll always have the fruits and vegetables your family member is willing to eat.
+Make sure you always have the right types at home.
+That way, you’ll always have the varieties your family member is willing to eat.

 Find out what fruits and vegetables they like so you can always have those ready in your kitchen.

 As mentioned earlier, there may be times when substituting fruit for a vegetable is necessary.
-Whether it’s for a child, you or an adult, you’ll want to substitute fruits coming close to the same nutritional values as vegetables.
+Whether it’s for a child, you or an adult, you’ll want to substitute fruits coming close to the same nutritional values as the greens.

-Below are some suggestions for those times when it may be necessary to substitute a fruit for a vegetable:
+Below are some suggestions for those times when it may be necessary to substitute one for the other: